Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/Java/README.md

-    -s,--subscriptionkey <arg>      The Speech service subscription key -n,--name <arg>                 The name of synthesis task -l,--locale <arg>               The locale information like zh-CN/en-US -m,--modelidlist <arg>          The id list of the model which used to synthesis, separated by ';' -sf,--scriptfile <arg>          The input text file path [Optional]
+    -s,--subscriptionkey <arg>      The Speech service subscription key -n,--name <arg>                 The name of synthesis task -l,--locale <arg>               The locale information like zh-CN/en-US -m,--modelidlist <arg>          The id list of the model(voice) which used to synthesis, separated by ';' -sf,--scriptfile <arg>          The input text file path [Optional]
     -d,--description <arg>          The description of synthesis task